The Genetic Counseling Program

 The Master of Science in Genetic Counseling program offers a degree in a recognized specialty in medical genetics.
 The two-year, full-time graduate program is designed to provide students with the proficiencies and knowledge base required of a successful practitioner.
 The program includes scientific, medical, psychological and clinical courses combined with practical experience.

-Students are taught to understand the complex environment in which the genetic counselor must work and learn to apply knowledge from the life sciences and psychology in order to address the needs of patients, community lay groups, and health and human services professionals.
+Students are taught to understand the complex environment in which the genetic counselor must work and learn to apply knowledge from the basic sciences and psychology in order to address the needs of patients, community lay groups, and health and human services professionals.
 A research project/thesis during the second year is required for graduation.

 The program meets the requirements of the Accreditation Council of Genetic Counseling for curriculum content, clinical experience and overall program design and has been granted full accreditation status.
 Therefore, students who graduate from the Arcadia University Genetic Counseling program are qualified to sit for the certification examination offered by the ABGC.

 A Growing Profession

 Genetic Counseling is a growing profession that combines expertise in scientific knowledge and finely developed counseling abilities.
 The majority of graduates work in major medical centers.
 The range of positions open to genetic counselors continues to expand and now includes general genetics services (pediatric and adult), clinical services devoted to one diagnosis (a specialty clinic), community support organizations, public health departments and services, administration, research, commercial laboratories, and private practice.
 The continuing growth in genomic testing predicts expansion for the profession.